June 27, 2025

 By taking these steps and proactively communicating your needs to the flight attendants, you can help make sure that you stay informed of important announcements and concerns while in-flight.

-Q: Do I need to remove my Cochlear Implant or hearing aid going through airport security?
+Q: Will I need to remove my hearing aid or cochlear implant at airport security?

 No, you do not need to remove cochlear implants or hearing aids when going through airport security.
 Airport security personnel are trained to recognize these devices and will not ask you to remove them during the security screening process.